 Charles is a professor of electrical and computer engineering at USU and earned his PhD in Electrical Engineering from Cornell University.
 His research activities are divided between space science, instrumentation for measuring the space environment, space systems engineering and small satellites, and he is the PI and academic adviser for USU's Student Small Satellite Program.
 Charles also serves as Director of the Space Instrumentation Laboratory and the Center for Space Engineering at USU.
 In addition, he has served sabbaticals as a Geospace Discipline Scientist, NASA Science Mission Directorate/Heliophysics, and as a Senior Scientist at The Aerospace Corporation.

-Aaron has nearly 20 years of direct experience with the development of space and launch systems for numerous DoD, NASA, and commercial programs.
-Presently, Aaron serves as a Program Manager and is a former Mission System Engineer at the Johns Hopkins University Applied Physics Laboratory.
-Prior to joining APL, Aaron held technical and management positions with AeroAstro and Lockheed Martin.
-He has authored multiple publications relating to small spacecraft systems and enabling technologies and holds an appointment with the Space Systems Engineering program at Johns Hopkins University.
+Aaron has more than 20 years of leadership and technical experience developing space and launch systems for numerous US Government and commercial programs.
+Presently, Aaron is Director of Advanced Programs for Space Systems Loral.
+Prior to joining SSL, he was the Principal Program Manager for Disruptive Space Missions and a former Mission Systems Engineer, at The Johns Hopkins University Applied Physics Laboratory.
+He is a well-published contributor on several technical committees and holds appointments with the Space Systems Engineering program at The Johns Hopkins University.
 Aaron earned a B.S. in Aeronautics & Astronautics from MIT and an M.S. in Applied Physics from The Johns Hopkins University.

 Technical Chair, Pre-Conference Workshop